haxorthematrix/AirTag-tools/README.md

 -------------

 You need a computer capable of running Linux.
-It can be a desktop or notebook PC, or any of the various single-board computers that are popular nowadays such as the [Raspberry Pi][PI].
+It can be a desktop or notebook PC, or any of the various single-board computers that are popular nowadays such as the Raspberry Pi.

-Your version of Linux must be compatible with the new [Bluetooth 4.0 Low Energy (LE)][BLE] standard.
+Your version of Linux must be compatible with the new Bluetooth 4.0 Low Energy (LE) (BLE) standard.
 Currently this requires version 3.5 or greater of the Linux kernel.
-You will also need version 5.0 or greater of [BlueZ][BLUEZ], the Linux Bluetooth stack and associated tools.
+You will also need version 5.0 or greater of BlueZ, the Linux Bluetooth stack and associated tools.

 On most Linux distributions, BlueZ can be easily installed from your distribution's package